Tuesday, January 6, 2015

 The heads of most of the families around the neighborhood in Banganté swamped the Njike family home that evening, not only to satisfy their curiosity about the son Nana Njike had with a white woman but also to pay their respects for the safe arrival of a child to his father, family, and homeland.
 That the father was Nana Njike, a committed son of Banganté, was even secondary.

 These friendly guests brought gifts and the joy of life with them.
 Hans felt honored, muttered words in gratitude, smiled widely in appreciation and clasped hands with his people in assurance and reassurance of his friendship and commitment to their love.
-Curiously enough, the people hushed him quiet every now and then for showing too much appreciation.
+Curiously enough, the people would express their discomfort for his too much show of appreciation with a hush or other polite forms of disapproval now and again.
 Some of them even claimed that their meager gifts paled in comparison with Nana Njike’s acts of benevolence.
 Still, Hans did not downplay this show of good faith.

 Nana Njike acted like the true paterfamilias after all by ensuring that they also had enough supply of drinks, groundnuts, kola nuts, and maize that had been roasted or boiled.
 Plums and avocado also supplemented the other provisions from Mami Njike’s kitchen, making the evening a vibrant one.